okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/ios/enrollmentintegrationsteps.md

 The collection of authenticators related to the current request are in the `authenticators` property of the remediation.
 Each one is an instance of the `Authenticator` class which includes an identifier in the `key` property and a name for display in the UI in the `displayName` property.

-Authenticators may include one or more capabilities that describe associated data and behaviors, such as the QR Code or the ability to send a code.
-This includes
+Authenticators may include one or more capabilities that describe associated data and behaviors, such as the QR Code or the ability to send a one-time passcode (OTP).

 This utility function finds the Google Authenticator (`key` set to `"google_otp"`), and then loads an image for the QR Code and the shared secret: